crittermike/personal-blog/src/pages/ramblings/static-sites.md

 - If you use git as the data store, then you have all of the benefits of keeping everything in a single repo, such as using git commits for content revisions.
 - You can do cool stuff during the build process like, as a random example, erroring upon finding any internal links that are 404'ing.

+For more reading about the benefits here, check out the [PRPL Pattern](https://developers.google.com/web/fundamentals/performance/prpl-pattern/) and [JAMstack](https://jamstack.org/).

 ### When should I NOT use a static site?

 There are certainly some exceptions here.
-If any of the following are true, a static site is likely not the best option for you:
+If any of the following are true, a static site MAY not be the best option for you:

-- If you have more than say 10,000 pages on your site, then a static site build process may be annoyingly slow.
-Note that some static site generators support only rebuilding the pages that have changed, so even this limit is fairly flexible, but you're still at the mercy of having to rebuild the entire site if you do something like add a new link to the global navigation.
+- If you have more than 10,000 or so pages on your site, then a static site build process may be annoyingly slow.
-- If your site needs updates to be pushed live more than every half hour or so, then running a static site would mean that you're just constantly rebuilding and pushing up new versions.
-Again, this could be mitigated by only building the updated pages, or you could look at hybrid approaches which bring in updates via JS after page load, but it's still a limitation to be aware of.
+- If your site needs updates to be pushed live more than every half hour or so, then your site would constantly be rebuilding and redeploying.
-- If your site has lots of user content or interactivity, such as forums or wikis or user-specific content, then a static site is likely not the best choice.
+- If your site has lots of user content or interactivity, such as forums or wikis or user-specific content, then you probably need a backend.
+- If your site needs to support dynamic content or paths which are impossible to pre-generate, then a static site probably won't work.

+Note that even with these exceptions, there are some workarounds.
+For example, you could only rebuild the pages that have been updated in order to support more than 10,000 pages (although you'd still be at the mercy of a full site rebuild when you do something like add a link to the main navigation), you could build hybrid/progressive pages with client-side JS to support dynamic paths or content, etc. But the point is that you'll be doing extra work to make your use case fit the constraints a static site, which is a red flag.

-If none of those describe your site, then it's likely a great candidate for a static site.
+That said, if none of those exceptions describe your site, then it's likely a great candidate for a static site.

 ### But what about forms?